iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 -->

-The *equitune* method that Basu et al. (2023) proposed can turn a non-equivariant model M into a model M_G that is equivariant under the group actions belonging to the group G, via minimizing the distance of features obtained from pretrained and equivariant models.
+The *equitune* method that Basu et al. (2023) proposed can turn a non-equivariant model M into a model M_G that is equivariant under the group actions belonging to the group G, by minimizing the distance of features obtained from pretrained and equivariant models.
 The output of an equituned model is given by the following formula:

 ```math